zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Mark says that then Gina should jump off the stage and walk through the audience “to high-five everybody.”
 “To high (high) – five (five)” someone is to put your hand up as they put their hand up, their arm i n the air, and you hit each other’s hand.
 You hit their hand, or his hand or he r hand, as a way of showing excitement or as a way, in this case, of thanking t he people.
 Mark is suggesting a very unusual, informal way of thanking people.

 Gina says, “I’ll remember that,” meaning I will thi nk of your advice, “the next time I speak to a group of 10-year-olds!”
-Gina is sort o f making a joke here.
+Gina is sort of making a joke here.
 She’s saying that what Mark is suggesting is more appropr iate for giving a speech to a

 group of children rather than to adults because of the informal ways that Mark is suggesting Gina deliver her speech.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]